 Venture Capital Vs Public Stock Markets: An Overview

 Social media platforms such as Facebook, Twitter, Instagram, Snapchat, and Pinterest are now household names.
-They have become a staple of our daily lives.
+They have become a big part of our daily lives.
 These companies were backed by venture capital firms and are now listed on the public stock markets.

-The primary points of difference between venture capital and stock markets include the risk and return profile as well as access.
+The primary differences between venture capital and stock markets include the risk and return profile as well as access.
 Let’s explore how the two are related to each other.

 How Does Venture Capital Work

-Venture capital is an asset class offering high rewards but comes with high risks as well.
-The best part of venture capital is that the return potential tops among all other classes of assets and it remains uncorrelated to any returns received from other asset classes.
+Venture capital offers high rewards but comes with high risks as well.
+The best part of venture capital is that the return potential is the best among all other classes of assets.

 How Does Investing In The Public Stock Market Work

 Investors generally factor in the revenue trends of the company, market caps, rivals, and alterations in the value of the stock from time to time.
-But a major difference between venture capital vs public stock market is that the investors of stock markets cannot access the management team of the business for helping in the evaluation process.
+But a major difference between venture capital vs public stock market is that the investors of stock markets cannot access the management team of the business.

 Business Valuations And Return On Investment Compared

-For those companies that are listed as public businesses, the value is calculated on the multiple of the earnings before receiving taxes, depreciation, and interest or on some other multiple specific to that particular industry.
-Stock market returns vary a lot but the average stock market return on investment has been 10% annually historically.
+For those companies that are listed as public businesses, the value is calculated on the multiple of the earnings before receiving taxes, depreciation, and interest.
+Or on some other multiple specific to that particular industry.
+Stock market returns vary a lot but the average stock market return on investment has historically been 10% annually.

 Business valuation is never an easy job and this is particularly true in the case of startups with meager or no profits.
-On average, the revenue multiple for startup valuation ranges from 1x to 5x that has a very slow rate of growth amounting to around 10 percent a year.
+On average, the revenue multiple for startup valuations ranges from 1x to 5x which has a very slow rate of growth amounting to around 10 percent a year.
 But it can be around 6x to 10x for those that have a growth rate between 30 and 40 percent a year.
-The same can shoot up to 10x to 20x for the startups that show a growth rate of 300 to 400 percent a year.
+It can also shoot up to 10x to 20x for startups that show a growth rate of 300 to 400 percent a year.

 Steve Anderson is an investor at Baseline Ventures and he invested $250K into Instagram.
-If he didn’t make any follow-on investments into the company, the return on his investment when Facebook bought Instagram would be $120M divided by $250K or a 48,000% return (source).
+If he didn’t make any follow-up investments, the return on his investment when Facebook bought Instagram would be $120M divided by $250K or a 48,000% return (source).